Craving Some Creativity

 Pros:

-• Most economical option by far.
+• Most affordable option by far.

 Cons:

-2. Clip Up Planks
+2. Add Clip Up Planks

-• There are no visible nails or fasteners.
+• No visible nails or fasteners.

 • Planks can be installed alone.

-This option may be the one for you.
-To update your ceiling, simply pop out your old tiles and replace them with modern drop tiles to match your home aesthetic.
-An affordable option, perfect for any skill level.
+Looking for the ultimate instant gratification DIY experience?
+This drop ceiling idea may be the one for you.
+Simply pop out your old tiles and replace them with modern tiles that look old world.

 Modern white square style drop down pop out ceiling styles in a modern farmhouse styled living room with gray neutral palette.